aws-samples/mlops-pipeline-prestodb/blog_post.md

-        -   The evaluation step uses the [evaluation script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/evaluate.py) as a code entry in the step below.
+        -   The evaluation step uses the [evaluation script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/evaluate.py) as a code entry.
 This script prepares the features, target values and calculates the prediction probabilities using `model.predict`.
-An `evaluation report` is sent to S3 that contains information on `precision, recall, accuracy` metrics.
+At the end of the run, an `evaluation report` is sent to S3 that contains information on `precision, recall, accuracy` metrics.

         ``` python
         step_evaluate_model = ProcessingStep(